parrt/msds692/notes/scraping.md

 To find all outgoing links we could just filter links for `http:` prefixes.

-**Exercise**:  Given `t.html` from Reddit, pull out all of the links to comments and print them.
+**Exercise**:  Pull out all of the comment links from reddit and print them.
 It should look something like this:

 ```
 href: /r/funny/comments/9k83m9/when_it_rains/